closed-meta/helpdesk-toolkit/README.md

   expect the object to have a property containing a special character.
     - Special characters:
       <https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_special_characters>.
+- Don't escape duoble-quotes with the typical escape character (`").
+Escape them with another double-quote instead ("").
 - Commenting:
     - Comments may begin with tags within brackets such as: `[BUG]`, `[FIXME]`, `[HACK]`, `[TODO]`.